benbalter/benbalter.github.com/_posts/2014-10-07-open-source-licensing-for-government-attorneys.md

 ---
 title: "Everything a government attorney needs to know about open source software licensing"
-excerpt: ""
+excerpt: "A high-level overview to highlight common legal issues government agencies may face when participating in the open source community "
 ---

+Government agencies can and should participate in the open source community.
 Open source software is more than simply software for which the underlying human-readable code had been made available to the public.
 Along with the code comes an intelectual property license grant, a legal framework which government agencies are embracing with increasing frequency.
+Here are some common legal issues to look out for:

 ## Open source licenses generally

 Open source licenses are a straight-forward intelectual property license with one unique feature: they're standardized.
 The software industry has adopted approximately fifteen mainstream and three primary licenses.
-While the wording and specific terms vary, most licenses have the following clauses:
+While the wording and specific terms vary, most licenses have the following common clauses:

 * An explicit grant to use, copy, modify, redistribute, sublicense, or sell the software.

 * Disclaimer of implied warranties such as the warranties of merchantability or fitness for a particular purpose and other limitations on liability.

 * A requirement that the original copyright notice, the license itself, or both be included in any redistributed software.
-Some go further and require any changes to the original software to also be described.

-* Instructions on how to properly identify the license within the code itself
+* Instructions on how to properly mark the code itself for distribution under the license.

 Some licenses may also include:

 * The requirement that any submissions contributed to the project by the public be licensed under the same terms as the project (a copyright grant from contributors to downstream consumers).

-* A patent grant from contributors to downstream consumers
+* A patent grant from contributors to downstream consumers.

+* The require that any changes to the original software be described when distributed.

 * Different requirements depending on whether the software is distributed in its original, human-readable form, or its compiled (binary), machine-readable form

 ### Why standardized licenses

-In order for open source to work, downstream users must be able to use the code free of legal restrictions or ambgiuity, and must be able to do so without the need to retain costly legal counsel.
-Most developers and software firms are familiar with the most common open source licenses and terms.
+In order for open source to work, downstream users must be able to use the code free of legal restriction or ambgiuity, and must be able to do so without the need to retain costly legal counsel.
+Most developers and software firms are familiar with the most common open source licenses and terms, and thus can use such software freely.
 As such use of a standardized license serves as a proxy for those without legal training to know precisely what they can and can't do with the software.

 Unless absolutely required, avoid custom, modified, or non-standard terms, which will serve as a barrier to downstream use of the agency code.
+The open source community is just that, a community, and one with a strong tradition.
+Open source software is published so that others may use it, and doing so under a legal framework alien to the community, is the easiest way to make sure it's not used.
+Optimize for the code's reuse, not its publication.

 ### Common licenses

-Within the software industry, the canonical source for most main licenses and a brief overview of their terms is [choosealicense.com](http://choosealicense.com).
+Within the software industry, the canonical source for most main licenses, along with a brief overview of their terms can be found at [choosealicense.com](http://choosealicense.com).
 The three most popular licenses are the MIT, Apache, and GPL licenses:

 * **MIT** - The most common license is the MIT license, which is a simple grant, copyright notice requirement, and disclaimer of warranty

-* **Apache** - The Apache license functionally equivalent to the MIT license, but is a more heavily lawyered and includes an explicit patent grant.
+* **Apache** - The Apache license is functionally equivalent to the MIT license, but is more heavily lawyered and includes an explicit patent grant

 * **GPL** The GPL is the most commonly used copyleft license, with v2, v3, and "v2 or later" variants

 ### Copyleft

-Some licenses, most notably the GPL family of licenses are copyleft licenses, meaning the license uses copyright law to ensure the code may not be released under more restrictive terms.
+Some licenses, most notably the GPL family of licenses are copyleft licenses, meaning the license uses copyright law to ensure the code remains open source.
 The WordPress and Drupal content management systems are both licensed under the GPL license.

 Any work derived from copyleft-licensed code, if distributed, must be distributed under the same (or compatible terms).
-There are two issues there:
+There are two threshold issues there:

 * **Derrivative work** - There are nuances within the particular license, but for most cases, if the new code depends on the original, copyleft-licensed code, such as a WordPress theme or a Drupal module, it is considered a derivative work subject to the copyleft requirements.

 * **Distribution** - The copyleft requirements are not triggered unless the derivative work is distributed.
 Agencies are free to make derivative works and maintain that work as a closed-source project.
 When the underlying source code is published to the public, distribution is clear.
 Less clear is distribution to other busienss units within the same agency, or with other agency.
 Unless licensed under the AGPL license, using the code as part of a hosted service (e.g., a website) does not trigger that requirement.

-When faced with copyleft restrictions, an agency should release code under the least-restrictive means under the circomstanes, which is often the copyleft license itself.
-While the government's particular code may not be subject to copyright (see below), the project as a whole is encumbered by upstream license restrictions.
+When faced with copyleft restrictions, an agency should release code under the least-restrictive means available under the circumstances, which is often the copyleft license itself.
+While the government's particular code may not be subject to copyright (see below), the project as a whole is encumbered by upstream license restrictions, and thus the agency does not have the right to release the code under less-restrictive terms.

 ## Consuming open source software

-There is nothing to legally bar agencies from using open source software on their servers or employees's computers.
+There is nothing to legally bar agencies from using open source software on their servers or on their employees's computers.
 Three common concerns:

 * For procurement purposes, open source software is treated as commercial, off the shelf software (COTS).

 * The work of contributors does not trigger gift authority or Anti-Deficiency Act obligations, unless the work is performed specifically for the agency.
-Under a traditional open source workflow, project contributors publish their code publicly and license their work to the world
+Under a traditional open source workflow, project contributors publish their code publicly and license their work to the world.
+See accepting contributions from the public below.

-* The software must still go through the agency's traditional approval process, such as security or privacy reviews, as the agency would do before operationalizing a piece of commercial software
+* The software must still go through the agency's traditional approval process, such as security or privacy reviews, just as the agency would do before operationalizing a piece of commercial software

 ## Publishing open source software

 The agency can and under the digital strategy and open data policy is encouraged to publish the agency's purpose-build software.
-This can arise under two circumstances:
+This can arise under two arrangements:

 ### Government-created code